valentinp/valentinp.github.com/_posts/2017-10-26-autumnal-epicureanism.md

 title: Autumnal Epicureanism
 ---

-There is something about the crisp, cold autumnal air that awakens a deep, often-suppressed joie-de-vivre inside me.
+There is something about the crisp, cold autumnal air that awakens a deep, often-suppressed *joie de vivre* inside me.
 It is the type of feeling that brings an overwhelming sense of meaning.
 I think of Sartre and his essay, [Existentialism is a Humanism](https://en.wikipedia.org/wiki/Existentialism_and_Humanism).
 In it, Sartre presents the core problem of existentialism in a famous three-word phrase: ‘existence precedes essence’.
 We are thrust into existence without a purpose - and we are ‘condemned to be free,’ - to choose our own meaning for our life.

 It’s an appealing premise, and one that I cannot deny during the lazy days of summer.
 But when the autumn arrives and the faint aroma of a distant campfire pierces through me, I think: is this essence?
 For some fleeting moment, this entangled existence of aroma and my perception of it seems to exist in-and-of-itself, and I do not feel independent of it.